 The revision rate of paediatric adenoidectomy at Flinders Medical Centre over a 10-year period was 4.3%.
 Factors that increased risk included age ≤6 years old at primary surgery, and an indication of otitis media with effusion requiring concurrent myringotomy (with or without ventilation tube insertion).
 In contrast, concurrent tonsillectomy was associated with lower rates of revision adenoidectomy.
 These results may assist clinicians with parental consent, as well as stratifying appropriate follow-up for patients at increased risk.

-Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form.
+Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/ajo.2020.04.03).
+EHO serves as an unpaid editorial board member of Australian Journal of Otolaryngology.
 Dr. Ooi reports personal fees from Medtronic, outside the submitted work.
 The other authors declare no conflicts of interest.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 The study was approved by the Flinders Medical Centre human research ethics committee (HREC/17/SAC/249), and informed consent was waived due to its retrospective nature.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.